zacharie-li-kao/SOLEY-PV/index.md

 <img src="logo.png" alt="SOLEY Logo" width="300">

-# ✨ SOLEY – Scientific Solar Cell Simulation Package
+# SOLEY – Scientific Solar Cell Simulation Package

 **SOLEY** is a scientific-grade simulation software designed to model the **optical** and **electrical performance** of photovoltaic (PV) solar cells.
 It doesn't aim to replace existing packages using the drift-diffusion model, but rather to **complement** them by offering an alternative, rigorous approach based on the **Extended Detailed Balance Framework**.

 ---

-## 🔬 Core Methodology: An Alternative to Drift-Diffusion
+##  Core Methodology: Alternative to Drift-Diffusion

 SOLEY is built on two primary physics engines that work in tandem: the **Optical Engine (TMM)** and the **Electrical Engine (Extended Detailed Balance)**.